 Did you know you can securely message your VA healthcare provider, and those message notes become part of your VA medical records?

 Yep, it’s the truth.

 Veterans, your secure messages from MyHealtheVet go straight into your VA medical records.

 This means you can document symptoms of your disabilities, which will be critical when you prepare and file a VA disability increase claim.

-For example, let’s say you’re reviewing the PTSD Rating Scale and you’re already service connected at 30% for PTSD, but you believe your mental health symptoms are much more severe, and you should be at 70% for PTSD based upon 38 CFR VA Schedule of Ratings.
+For example, let’s say you’re reviewing the PTSD Rating Scale and you’re already service-connected at 30% for PTSD, but you believe your mental health symptoms are much more severe, and you should be at 70% for PTSD based upon the 38 CFR VA Schedule of Ratings.

 Login to MyHealtheVet and start a secure message conversation with your VA mental health provider.

 You’ll want to tell them about your current mental health symptoms.